In-depth reviews

 10.6s106mphFront129bhp

-You get a choice of three driving modes in the HR-V: Econ, Normal and Sport.
+There’s a choice of three driving modes: Econ for greater fuel efficiency, Sport for a more responsive drive and Normal for a combination of the two.
 Selecting ‘B’ for the transmission offers selectable levels of energy recovery when coasting or braking, with the option to adjust the level of energy recovery and strength of deceleration using the paddles behind the steering wheel.

 Honda HR-V hybrid 0-62mph, top speed and acceleration